-More than a dozen employees of the Crane Naval Surface Warfare Center were part the latest cohort to earn their Executive Master of Public Affairs degrees in the spring of 2019.
-Crane has partnered with Executive Education to offer the EMPA to its employees for the past 20 years.
+More than two dozen employees of the Crane Naval Surface Warfare Center were part of the latest cohorts to earn their Executive Master of Public Affairs degrees in 2023.
+Crane has partnered with Executive Education to offer the EMPA to its employees for the last 30+ years.
 Read more about this unique partnership on the O'Neill blog.

 An introduction to methods of statistical analysis and its application to decision making.
 The course is designed to provide an understanding of the theory and application of statistics in analyzing both experimental and non-experimental data.
 Use of computer tools for carrying out analysis is emphasized.